 From Meknes to Moulay Idriss

 The next step of your journey will be to travel from Meknes to Moulay Idriss.
 However, if you have some extra time we would highly recommend spending a day or two in Meknes.
 It is a wonderful city to explore!

 If you don’t spend some time in the city, you’ll want to make your way from the train station to the Jardin d’Amour.
 This is the park where grand taxis depart for Moulay Idriss.
-It’s only about 1.6 miles so you can walk if you’re feeling spry but a petite taxi should only cost you about 10 Dhs (~$1.00 USD).
+It’s only about 1.6 miles.
+You can walk if you’re feeling spry but a petite taxi should only cost you about 10 Dhs (~$1.00 USD).

-On the southwest corner of the Jardin d’Amour park you’ll see several grand taxis and a lot of people milling about.
+On the southwest corner of the Jardin d’Amour park, you’ll see several grand taxis and people milling about.
 You’ll likely be approached by one of the attendants asking if you are going to Moulay Idriss.
-It is the major tourist destination serviced by this grand taxi point so you’ll have no problem finding someone to help you.
+It is the major tourist destination serviced by these grand taxi points.
+You’ll have no problem finding someone to help you.

 The price of one seat in a grand taxi for the 30-minute ride to Moulay Idriss is 10 Dhs (~$1.00 USD).
 You may also be approached by someone offering to take you all the way to Volubilis, wait for you for a few hours, and then return to Meknes for a price of 250-300 Dhs (~$25-30 USD).
 Significantly more expensive but also more convenient if you are in a hurry.

 From Moulay Idriss to Volubilis

 When you arrive in Moulay Idriss you’re just 2.5 miles away from Volubilis.
 You can choose to walk to the ruins or you can catch a private taxi for 20-30 Dhs depending on your negotiation skills.
 There should be a plethora of taxis waiting in the lot where your grand taxi from Meknes drops you off.